- Prospective Members

 Chapters are organized as suite-style, cold air-style or bedroom-style living; or a combination of sleeping styles.

 Suite-Style – 3-6 people sharing a common living space.

 Cold Air-Style – large common sleeping quarters with bunked beds.
 Traditionally, windows are kept open year-round, but recently many cold airs are heated/cooled appropriate to the season.
 Chapter members have 2-3 person private living quarters separate from cold airs.

 Bedroom-Style – bed and personal effects in a 2-3 person room.

 A house director (house mom or house dad) is a live-in adult or graduate student employed by the chapter house corporation to oversee the daily operations of the facility.
 His or her responsibilities vary from chapter to chapter.
 Typically the house director supervises staff including cooks/catering, waiters, cleaning services and/or other contracted services.
 House directors are trained to manage the facility, develop mentoring relationships with chapter leaders and members, and ensure rules and policies are upheld.

-An organization of the House Directors at Iowa State University whose purpose is to provide fellowship, information and perrsonal and Greek Community support.
+An organization of the House Directors at Iowa State University whose purpose is to provide fellowship, information and personal and Sorority and Fraternity Community support.
 Contact Information.